maulahaz/flt-warungol-fic12/README.md

 # Project : flt-warungol-fic12
 *********************************************
 An Online Store app using Flutter App<br>
-A Task of FIC-12 event by Code With Bahri
+FIC-12 event by Code With Bahri
 <br><br>

 # Notes: